dvdgeroconnell/pands-project/README.md

     petal_width       0.962865     1.000000      0.817941    -0.366126
     sepal_length      0.871754     0.817941      1.000000    -0.117570
     sepal_width      -0.428440    -0.366126     -0.117570     1.000000

-    Note: these correlations are not so meaningful as they are calculated across 3 different species.
-It is more meaningful to look at the separate correlations for each species separately, and then compare the summaries.

     Correlation summary for the setosa species
                 petal_length  petal_width  sepal_length  sepal_width
     petal_length      1.000000     0.331630      0.267176     0.177700